stephenwilliams22/LinuxTips/README.md

 column -t 13846.hla.bubbles.pls.scores.out | head

-#extract a specific part of a fast. can put regions in too like chr2:1:2000
+#extract a specific part of a fasta. can put regions in too like chr2:1:2000
 samtools faidx human_genome.fa
 samtools faidx human_genome.fa chr1

-#get lengths of a record in a fast
+#get lengths of a record in a fasta
 samtools faidx sample.fa
 cut -f1-2 sample.fa.fai